phma/WringTwistree.jl/README.md

 In the project directory, run `julia --project` at the shell prompt, then in Julia run `using WringTwistree`.
 You probably want `export JULIA_NUM_THREADS=auto` in your `.profile`, as the algorithms run faster on big inputs when multithreaded.
 You can then create a Wring, a Twistree, and some byte vectors and encrypt and hash them.

+Before encrypting, decrypting, or hashing, and after upgrading Julia, run `setBreakEven()`.
+This sets the break-even points for Wring and Twistree.
+When given more data than the break-even points, the functions will handle them in parallel.

 # Test vectors
 Test vectors are in `test/runtests.jl`.
 To run them, type `]` to enter Pkg mode, then `test`.